astronomer/astro-docs/cloud/stable/01_get-started/01_quickstart.md

 ## Video Tutorial

-Watch our video tutorial for a brief review of the workflows and concepts described in this quickstart guide:
+Watch our video tutorial for a brief review of the workflows and concepts described in this quickstart:

 <iframe width="560" height="315" src="https://youtu.be/OihokE8u9D0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>